proiacm/alcove/README.md

 # Alcove
-Nestle into your alcove -- Log books you want to read, track books you have read, and save memorable quotes.
+Nestle into your alcove -- Log your favorite books, and save memorable quotes.

 A React Redux application with Rails API